-ZK Rollup, which stands for a zero-knowledge rollup, is a type of Layer 2 Blockchain technology that offers storage off-chain and performs computations when funds are present in smart contracts.
+ZK Rollup, which stands for a zero-knowledge rollup, is a type of Layer 2 Scaling technology that offers storage off-chain and performs computations when funds are present in smart contracts.
 There are a few different types of ZK Rollup projects that are designed by specific companies for certain functions.
 Thus, this article discusses some of these projects and the companies that use them.

 List of ZK Rollup Projects